racz16/WebGL-GLSL-Editor/README.md

 * `webgl-glsl-editor.strictRename`: Prevents invalid renames.
 * `webgl-glsl-editor.alwaysOpenOnlineDoc`: Documentation is always opened online in the browser.
 * `webgl-glsl-editor.alwaysOpenOfflineDocInNewTab`: Offline documentation is always opened in new tab.
-* `codeInjection`: Enable/disable code injection.
+* `webgl-glsl-editor.codeInjection`: Enable/disable code injection.
-* `codeInjectionSource`: The lines of the injected source code.
+* `webgl-glsl-editor.codeInjectionSource`: The lines of the injected source code.
 Only works if Code Injection is enabled.

 ## Known Issues
 - Preprocessor directives may cause problems